 This approach expands upon recent years’ shifts in budgeting for telephone and internet connectivity, and recognizes that these services are essential core functions of how departments manage University data.
 Additional inter-departmental charges will continue to be reviewed from this perspective.

 After conducting a thorough review of the University’s travel policies, the Office of Finance and Treasury developed and implemented a new policy in fiscal year 2013 to enhance employee travel flexibility while ensuring effective stewardship of University resources.
 In fiscal year 2014, the focus will be on developing and offering a new set of tools and services that support the travel process and the management of travel and non-travel related business expenses.
 Additionally, these tools and services will also help fulfill the University's goals to keep travelers safe and to provide support in emergency situations.
-Toward these efforts, a travel program manager has been hired, a new travel agency will be utilized, a new travel credit card will be offered, a new consolidated travel web site will be implemented, and a new system called “Concur” will be phased into use beginning in the fall.
-Training sessions will be offered as departments and travelers are introduced to this new program.
+Toward these efforts, a travel program manager has been hired, a new travel agency is being utilized, a new travel credit card is being offered, a new consolidated travel web site has been implemented, and a new system called “Concur” has been phased into use.
+Training sessions for each of these tools and services are offered as departments and travelers are introduced to this new program.

 Controlling Health Care Costs